-The different host PC connections (USB, PCIe etc) has their own respective clock system.
+The PCIe host PC connections has its own clock system.

 All other interfaces operate on the data processing clock of the FPGA at 312.5 MHz.
 This clock is referred to as the Data Clock.

 See Section 5.1 for more details on the clock system.